ChaseMichaelMartin/LettersCombined/README.md

  Reason for not using interface & implementation class / Problems:
+ - I bet I would use this interface & implementation class if I had a little more technical-based directions on how to implement these features.

  - I really wanted to use my StreamWriter code because I read you were allowed to use any string for inputFile content & there was no need to consider periperal requirements so I wanted to read  text and write text into certain directories,